A Gleason solution model for row contractions: Completely non-coisometric row contractions

 \begin{lemma} \end{lemma}

-\begin{proof} For simplicity let $R := X^*$.
-First note that anything in the the left hand side (LHS) of the above equation is a linear combination of products of the $R_1, ... , R_d$, and so it follows that the left hand side is contained in the right hand side (RHS).
+\begin{proof} First note that anything in the the left hand side (LHS) of the above equation is a linear combination of products of the $V_1^*, ... , V_d ^*$, and so it follows that the left hand side is contained in the right hand side (RHS).

 We will prove the converse inductively on the length, $N = | \alpha |$ of a word $\alpha \in \F ^d$.
-First, taking $n=1$, we have by Lemma \ref{JurLemma} that $R ^\n $ belongs to the LHS for all $\n \in \N ^d$.
-In particular $R_k \in LHS$ for all $1 \leq k \leq d$ so that the inductive hypothesis holds for $N=1$.
+First, taking $n=1$, we have by Lemma \ref{JurLemma} that $(V^* ) ^\n $ belongs to the LHS for all $\n \in \N ^d$.
+In particular $V_k ^* \in LHS$ for all $1 \leq k \leq d$ so that the inductive hypothesis holds for $N=1$.
 Assume that the inductive hypothesis holds for all $\alpha \in \F ^d$ of length less than or equal to $K \in \N$.
-That is, $| \alpha | \leq K$ implies that $R^\alpha$ belongs to the LHS.
-To complete the induction step we need to prove that given any $\beta \in \F ^d$ of length $K+1$ that $R^\beta$ belongs to the LHS.
+That is, $| \alpha | \leq K$ implies that $(V^*)^\alpha$ belongs to the LHS.
+To complete the induction step we need to prove that given any $\beta \in \F ^d$ of length $K+1$ that $(V^*)^\beta$ belongs to the LHS.

 Any such $\beta$ can be written $\beta = j \alpha$ where $j \in \{ 1 , ... , d \}$ and $|\alpha | = K$.
-By the hypothesis $R^\alpha $ is the norm-limit of finite linear combinations of terms of the form where $\la, \tau \in \C ^n$ and $Z \in \Om _n$ for some $n \in \N$.
-It therefore suffices to prove that for any such term, and any fixed $1\leq j \leq d$, we can find $W \in \Om _m$ and $\La , \Ga \in \C ^m$ so that For simplicity fix $j =1$.
+By the hypothesis $(V^*)^\alpha $ is the norm-limit of finite linear combinations of terms of the form where $\la, \tau \in \C ^n$ and $Z \in \B ^d _n$ for some $n \in \N$.
+It therefore suffices to prove that for any such term, and any fixed $1\leq j \leq d$, we can find $W \in \B ^d _m$ and $\La , \Ga \in \C ^m$ so that For simplicity fix $j =1$.
 The other cases will follow from an analogous argument.

-Choose $W = (W_1, ...
-W_d ) \in \Om _{2n}$ as follows:
+Choose $W = (W_1, ..., W_d ) \in \B ^d _{2n}$ as follows:

 where if $\| Z \| ^2 = s < 1$, choose $0<r<1$ small enough so that $1 > s (1+r^2)$.